-The goal of the lab is to understand how distributed neural circuits regulate feeding and motivated behavior and how these processes are disrupted by external factors, such as diet.
-The lab uses calcium imaging, electrophysiology, and viral based genetic tools to perturb and observe neural activity.
+The goal of our research is to understand how distributed neural circuits regulate feeding and motivated behavior and how these processes are disrupted by external factors, such as diet.
+We are also interested in how early life nutrition influences the behavior and neurocircuit function later in life.
+The lab uses calcium imaging, electrophysiology, and viral based genetic tools to perturb and observe neural activity during motivated behavior.

 Longitudinal deep brain 2p calcium imaging in feeding, reward, and obesity